 Comprehensively evaluated based on participation in each program and progress in research.
+Publication of research works as well as presentation at academic meetings will be also evaluated for grading.

 Standard reference books in hematology and basic cellular and molecular biology.